zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

   * Room-scale: you can move within an area.
     * Minimum area: 2 m * 1.5 m
     * Maximum area: 6 m * 6 m
     * The base stations should be mounted at least 2 meters above your head in two opposite corners with an angle of 30 to 45 degrees down, for accurately tracking your play area.
-They should be placed no furthur than 5 meters apart.
+They should be placed no further than 5 meters apart.
-    * Move all furnitures and other obstacles out of your play area.
+    * Move all furniture and other obstacles out of your play area.
   * Standing/Seated: you should only stand or sit down and play the game.
     *  no minimum size requirement.